About PBALC

 Adult Education & Literacy (AEL) – Encompasses fundamental reading and writing skills.

-Our Adult Literacy Program utilizes trained volunteer instructors and professional staff to provide individualized instruction for adults, 18 years of age and older, in one-to-one, small class, and self-paced settings.
+Our Adult Literacy Program utilizes trained volunteer instructors and professional staff to provide individualized instruction for adults 18 years of age and older in one-to-one, small class, and self-paced settings.

 Program Offerings

 One-to-one – A volunteer instructor assists one student in reaching their personal literacy goals.
 PBALC staff guide the pair in selecting appropriate materials and curriculum that will best help the student.
+One-to-one meetings take place at approved community locations and online via Zoom.

-Small Group Classes – A volunteer instructor or PBALC staff member instructs a small group (6-12 students), focusing on one subject (grammar, pronunciation, computer usage, math, etc.).
-Classes are scheduled in sessions (8-12 weeks at a time) throughout the year.
-Registration dates times will be posted on the PBALC website and on the PBALC Facebook page as they are scheduled.
+Small Group Classes – A volunteer instructor or PBALC staff member instructs a small group (6-12 students), focusing on one subject (grammar, pronunciation, general English, etc.).
+Classes are scheduled in two semesters (16-18 weeks at a time) during the year.
+Registration dates and times will be posted on the PBALC website and on the PBALC Facebook page as they are scheduled.
+Small group, and class meetings take place at approved community locations and online via Zoom.